rohanpatankar926/energy-forecasting-mlops/readme.md

 ## Usage

-To execute the ETL pipeline, run the `pipeline_main.py` script.
+To execute the ETL pipeline, run the `pipeline_main.py` script use `python3 feature_pipeline/pipeline_main.py` this command.
 Ensure that all the necessary dependencies are installed and properly configured before running the script.

 Modify the various files within the `etl/` directory as per your specific data extraction, transformation, and loading requirements.